Do you want to translate your WordPress site into multiple languages?

 Most importantly, you can combine machine and human translations.
 This means you can use Google Translate or similar AI-powered tools to generate machine translations and only improve the parts that artificial intelligence missed.

-If you want to translate your website to more than one language, then you will also need to install ‘Extra Languages’ add-on.
+If you want to translate your website to more than one language, then you will also need to install the ‘Extra Languages’ add-on.
 You can do this from the download addons button under your account on the TranslatePress website.

 After downloading the add-on, you can install and activate it like any other WordPress plugin.